pol/dwarf-fortress-guides/mixtrak/s3c02-fortress-pattern.md

 Room to designate the stockpiles and workshops of the room (next section).

-While the miners are working on the middle floor of the district, you can start designating the upper (attic) and lower (basement) floors for this layer.
-Keep in mind that you might want the miners to finish the District Main room first before going on to the attic and basement.
+While the miners are working on the middle floor of the district, you can start designating the upper and lower floors for this layer.
+Keep in mind that you might want the miners to finish the District Main room first before going on to the Upper and Lower floors

-#### Attic and Basement Floors
+#### Upper and Lower Floors

 ![](images/2_upper_lower_layers.png "2_upper_lower_layers.png")